WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 A value of `0` means that it read `0V`, and a value of `1,023` means that the voltage was at or above `3.3V`.
 The steps in between are linear, meaning that a value of `511` (`1,023 / 2`) indicates it was reading `1.65V` (`3.3V / 2`).

 The maximum voltage level that can be read is `3.3V`, but the analog input ports are `5V` tolerant, meaning they can accept up to `5V` without overloading the chip and possibly destroying it.
+However, to be able to read any voltage above `3.3V`, a voltage divider must be used.

 #### ADC Resistance and Load